On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Additional Results for Section

 \section{Additional Results for Section~\ref{sub:results_re_ident_smp}}

 This section provides additional results for the risks of re-identification on collecting multidimensional data with the SMP solution.
-We follow the experimental evaluation described in Section~\ref{sub:results_re_ident_smp} and we vary the following:
+In addition to the standard LDP (\cf{} Definition~\ref{def:ldp}), we also use a recent relaxation of LDP known as PIE (Personal Information Entropy)~\cite{Murakami2021}, which aims at quantifying the re-identification risks in the local model.